DanDumitruArdeleanu/three-body-problem/README.md

 # Hamiltonian Neural Network (HNN) — Three-Body Problem

 Train and evaluate a Hamiltonian Neural Network (HNN) on synthetic N-body data (default: 3 bodies in 3D).
 This repository includes:
-- A data generator that simulates Newtonian motion and writes JSON datasets.
+- A data generator that simulates Newtonian motion and writes NPZ datasets.
 - An HNN trainer/evaluator with losses, integrators, constraints, plots, and checkpoints.

 ---